 How Core Training Can Improve Balance

-Improving balance is one of the biggest priorities and goals that our clients have when they come see us.
+Almost every single one of our senior fitness clients list that one of their main goals when starting with us is to improve balance.
 It makes sense, given that falling is the most threatening event to older adults.
 Falls also make up the leading cause of all fatal and non-fatal injuries.
 So the million dollar question is,

 “How Do I Improve My Balance?”